Controversial Police Encounters Fast Facts

 August 4, 1992 - A federal grand jury returns indictments against Koon, Powell, Wind, and Briseno on the charge of violating Rodney King's civil rights.

-April 16, 1993 - The federal jury convicts Koon and Powell on one charge of violating King's civil rights.
+April 17, 1993 - Koon and Powell are convicted for violating King's civil rights.
 Wind and Briseno are found not guilty.
 No disturbances follow the verdict.

 August 4, 1993 - US District Court Judge John Davies sentences both Koon and Powell to 30 months in prison.
 Powell is found guilty of violating King's constitutional right to be free from an arrest made with "unreasonable force."
 Koon, the ranking officer, is convicted of permitting the civil rights violation to occur.

-April 19, 1994 - The court awards King $3.8 million in compensatory damages in a civil lawsuit against the City of Los Angeles.
+April 19, 1994 - The federal court awards King $3.8 million in compensatory damages in a civil lawsuit against the City of Los Angeles.
 King had demanded $56 million, or $1 million for every blow struck by the officers.

-June 1, 1994 - In a civil trial against the police officers a jury awards King $0 in punitive damages.
+June 1, 1994 - In a civil trial against the police officers, a jury awards King $0 in punitive damages.
 He had asked for $15 million.

 1992 - Detroit - Malice Wayne Green